sinumol/sinumol/README.md

 - 👋 Hi, I’m @sinumol
-- 👀 I’m interested in bioinformatics
+- 👀 I have research background in bioinformatics
 - 🌱 I’m currently doing research in clinical genomcis
 - 💞️ I’m looking to build bioinformatic models to handle the biological data more efficient way.
 - Connect with me https://www.linkedin.com/in/sinumol-george-013782b4/